Robust Moving Target Defence Against False Data Injection Attacks in Power Grids: Analysis on MTD Effectiveness

-Followed by \eqref{eq:chi_square_distribution}, for any given attack vector $\bm{a}$, we define an MTD as $\beta$-\textit{effective} ($\beta$-MTD in short) if the following inequality is satisfied:
+It is clear that when a noisy environment is considered, deterministic criteria can no longer be used to describe the effectiveness of MTD.
+A probabilistic criteria is hence defined.
+Following \eqref{eq:chi_square_distribution}, for any given attack vector $\bm{a}$, we define an MTD as $\beta$-\textit{effective} ($\beta$-MTD in short) if the following inequality is satisfied:

-where $g_\lambda(u)$ is the p.d.f. of non-central $\chi^2$ distribution.
+where $g_\lambda(u)$ is the p.d.f. of non-central $\chi^2$ distribution and $\beta\in(0,1)$ is a desired detection rate.
 When $\lambda$ increases from 0, the detection probability on $\bm{a}$ also increases as the mean and variance increase \cite{teixeira2010cyber}.
-Therefore, for a given $\beta$, there exists a minimum $\lambda$ such that \eqref{eq:non_central_chi_square_distribution} is satisfied, which is defined as critical $\lambda$ and denoted as $\lambda_c(\beta)$.
+Therefore, for a given $\beta$, there exists a minimum $\lambda$ such that \eqref{eq:non_central_chi_square_distribution} is satisfied.
+This minimum $\lambda$ is defined as critical and denoted as $\lambda_c(\beta)$.

-Consequently, the rank conditions in \cite{liu2018reactance, zhang2019analysis, liu2020optimal, zhang2021strategic, liu2019joint} cannot guarantee the detection performance as they are not directly linked with the increase of $\lambda$ to have $\beta$-MTD.
+Consequently, the rank conditions in \cite{liu2018reactance, zhang2019analysis, liu2020optimal, zhang2021strategic, liu2019joint} cannot guarantee detection performance, as they are not directly linked with the increase of $\lambda$ to have $\beta$-MTD.
 Fig. \ref{fig:residual_illustration} illustrates the c.d.f. of $\gamma'$ on a random FDI attack using max-rank MTDs in a case-14 system.
 Without using MTD, the detection rate is 5\% which is consistent with the FPR.
-To have high detection rate, e.g. $\beta=95\%$, it is desirable to sufficiently shift the distribution as shown by the blue curve.
-For the max-rank MTDs that satisfy max-rank condition, they can shift the c.d.f. positively, but there is no guarantee on how much of such shift can be achieved and whether it leads to the desired detection rates.
-This finding clearly calls for new criterion to guide the design of MTD in a noisy environment.
+To have a high detection rate, e.g., $\beta=95\%$, it is desirable to sufficiently shift the distribution as shown by the blue curve.
+The max-rank MTDs can shift the c.d.f. positively, but there is no guarantee on how much of such shift can be achieved and whether it leads to the desired detection rates.
+This finding clearly calls for a new design of MTD algorithm in a noisy environment.

 Moreover, as numerically shown by \cite{li2019feasibility}, not all attacks can be detected by the MTD with high detection rate.
 Therefore, we theoretically introduce the following necessary condition to have $\beta$-MTD which can be seen as the limitation of MTD against FDI attacks with small attack strength.